ryanabrego/PI-Adapter-OPC-UA-Docs/V1/OSIsoft Adapter for OPC UA overview/OSIsoft Adapter for OPC UA principles of operation.md

 ---
-uid: OSIsoftAdapterForOPCUAPrinciplesOfOperation
+uid: PIAdapterForOPCUAPrinciplesOfOperation
 ---

-# OSIsoft Adapter for OPC UA principles of operation
+# PI Adapter for OPC UA principles of operation

 This adapter's operations focus on data collection and stream creation.